 People think of marriage as a union of two souls.
-It is.
+And it most definitely is.

-But is much more than that.
-Since we are lawyers, we need to remind you of the business relationship aspects of marriage.
+But a marriage is more than that in the eyes of the law.
+Since we are divorce lawyers, we need to remind you of the business relationship aspects of marriage.

 Maryland law specifically recognizes marriage is a contract between two individuals.
 It is a special kind of contract, but it is a contract subject to legal requirements like any other contract.